NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Administration Panel – Add Questions](img/UG_Diagnostic_018.PNG)

 The first field is for the translation key used by the PO file.
-The built-in question is done by giving two underscores, the tag "question" and the number of the questions (For example, "\_\_question33").
+You do not need to touch it.

-Then you have some fields in which you can translate your question and its help.
+Then there are some fields in which you can translate your question and its help.

 > **Tip**
 >
 > If you do not put translations, the name of the question will
-> be the key you wrote above.
+> be the key written above.
 You can choose to translate in one language
 > and not in the others.
 Writing some help is optional, it depends
 > on your needs.

-You can also choose the category of the question, and its upper threshold as if you were adding a question which is not definitive.
+You can also choose the category of the question, its upper threshold as you saw before, and if the question must be blocking or not.

 Then, you will find the question in every diagnosis you will do.